 Dual-density: I’ve said before that it’s the way to go for a realistic-feeling dildo, and I’m on a personal quest to test out as many dual-density toys as possible.
 But…I’m picky.
-Too soft was the VixSkin Maverick, too hard was the Tantus Sam; too flexible is the Pleasure Works Cadet Vibrating, and too unyielding is the Tantus Alan.1 So, while I think Blush Novelties has done a great thing by making such an affordable series of dual-density dildos with awesome suction cups—the Real Nude line—the Real Nude Sumo doesn’t work especially well for me personally.
+Too soft was the VixSkin Maverick, too hard was the Tantus Sam; too flexible is the Pleasure Works Cadet Vibrating, and too straight is the Tantus Alan.1 So, while I think Blush Novelties has done a great thing by making such an affordable series of dual-density dildos with awesome suction cups—the Real Nude line—the Real Nude Sumo is OK, but not amazing, for me personally.
 Here’s why.

 I chose the Sumo out of all the Real Nude options because I’m a sucker for big-headed cocks: the Sumo’s maximum diameter is 2″.
 Plus, under the coronal ridge, there’s a secondary ridge that I hoped would provide extra stimulation.

-But I didn’t realize that the shaft below those ridges would curve in a wave-like pattern.
-This bothers me because this mid-shaft rise is preventing my G-spot from receiving the full force of the head when I’m thrusting.2 This might not be so much of a problem if not for my next complaint.
+But I didn’t realize how much the shaft below those ridges would curve in a wave-like pattern.
+This bothers me because this mid-shaft rise is preventing my G-spot from receiving the full force of the head when I’m thrusting.2 Also, the outer layer of silicone is so soft that I can’t much feel the second ridge!
+(I was hoping it would be something like the Tantus Flurry—except larger—but the second ridge might as well not be there.)

 2. The Inner Core Is Really Firm

 The Sumo’s shaft won’t bend much at all because of the firm core of silicone inside.
-Now, I can totally understand the need for a firm core: its purpose is to keep the dildo stable when it’s being pounded.3
+Now, I can totally understand the need for a firm core: its purpose is to keep the dildo stable when it’s being pounded.
+This is especially important for suction cup dildos, which have to stand up to a ton of force when they’re attached to a wall or other vertical surface, as the angle of penetration creates a lot of pressure on the lower shaft.

 But this firm core is just a little too firm for me because of the Sumo’s curviness.
 If the Sumo had an upward, G-spotting bent, I would be complaining about the firm core a lot less and enthusiastically riding the dildo a lot more.
 As it is, though, I can’t get Sumo’s lovely head to rub me quite the way I’d like.